-&lt;sup>19 "Non-resource-specific" imports are sometimes described as "unspecified" imports.
+18 "Non-resource-specific" imports are sometimes described as "unspecified" imports.
 For the purposes of RA compliance, the terms are interchangeable.

-&lt;sup>20 D.20-06-028 at 10.
+19 D.20-06-028 at 10.

-&lt;sup>21 D.20-06-028 at 12.
+20 D.20-06-028 at 12.

-&lt;sup>22 D.20-06-028 at 12.
+21 Ibid. at 12.

-(c) The contract is an energy contract with no economic curtailment provisions;

-(d) The energy must self-schedule (or in the alternative, bid in at a level between negative \$150/MWh and \$0/MWh) into the California Independent System Operator (CAISO) day-ahead and real-time markets at least during the Availability Assessment Hours throughout the RA compliance month, consistent with the Maximum Cumulative Capacity (MCC) buckets.

-(e) The energy must be delivered to the load-serving entity in accordance with the governing contract, consistent with the MCC buckets.

-• OP 3: A non-resource-specific import energy contract must also include the following terms:

-(f) The energy contract must include: (1) the price denominated in MWh or kWh, (2) the quantity delivered per hour (e.g., 100 MW), and (3) the delivery period (e.g., on-peak between hours ending 0700 and 2200, Monday through Saturday, excluding Sundays and holidays);

-(g) The counterparty of the energy contract must be the load-serving entity (LSE) and the energy must be delivered and sold to the LSE; and

-(h) A requirement that the import is not sourced from resources internal to the California Independent System Operator Balancing Area.

-- OP 4: An import that does not qualify as a resource-specific import, based on the definition of Ordering Paragraph 1(a), is a non-resource-specific import. - OP 5: For both resource-specific and non-resource specific Resource Adequacy import contracts, the resource must be paired with an import allocation right, consistent with the existing requirement adopted in Decision 05-10-042.
+- (a) The resource is either pseudo-tied or dynamically scheduled into the California Independent System Operator (CAISO) day-ahead and real-time markets; and - (b) The load-serving entity provides a resource-specific resource ID in its RA filing that is listed on a matching CAISO supply plan and on the Commission's Net Qualifying Capacity list. - OP 2: A non-resource-specific import shall count towards Resource Adequacy (RA) requirements, provided that: - (c) The contract is an energy contract with no economic curtailment provisions; - (d) The energy must self-schedule (or in the alternative, bid in at a level between negative \$150/MWh and \$0/MWh) into the California Independent System Operator (CAISO) day-ahead and real-time markets at least during the Availability Assessment Hours throughout the RA compliance month, consistent with the Maximum Cumulative Capacity (MCC) buckets. - (e) The energy must be delivered to the load-serving entity in accordance with the governing contract, consistent with the MCC buckets. - OP 3: A non-resource-specific import energy contract must also include the following terms: - (f) The energy contract must include: (1) the price denominated in \$/MWh or \$/kWh, (2) the quantity delivered per hour (e.g., 100 MW), and (3) the delivery period (e.g., on-peak between hours ending 0700 and 2200, Monday through Saturday, excluding Sundays and holidays); - (g) The counterparty of the energy contract must be the load-serving entity (LSE) and the energy must be delivered and sold to the LSE; and - (h) A requirement that the import is not sourced from resources internal to the California Independent System Operator Balancing Area. - OP 4: An import that does not qualify as a resource-specific import, based on the definition of Ordering Paragraph 1(a), is a non-resource-specific import. - OP 5: For both resource-specific and non-resource specific Resource Adequacy import contracts, the resource must be paired with an import allocation right, consistent with the existing requirement adopted in Decision 05-10-042.